[Updated 15 September 2020]

 From the months of October until March, ominous dark clouds hang above the east of Peninsular Malaysia, ready to burst with heavy rain and fierce winds.
-This yearly monsoon renders the islands along the east coast off limits to tourists 😣 Unless you’re interested in surfing on huge choppy waves, there’s not much to do there during these months.
-Plus it gets pretty dangerous out there, even for experienced fishermen!
+This yearly monsoon in Malaysia renders the islands along the east coast off-limits to tourists 😣 Unless you’re interested in surfing on huge choppy waves, there’s not much to do there during these months.
+Plus it gets dangerous out there, even for experienced fishermen!

-If you would like to get your fix of sea, sand and blue sky, you’ll have to look for other options as islands such as Perhentian, Redang, Tioman will close for the season while waiting for snorkel-perfect weather to come by again next year.
-Lucky for you, we’re listing out some alternative islands to get some beach time!
-Check out these islands in Malaysia you can still visit during the monsoon season 😎
+If you want to enjoy a beach getaway in Malaysia, you’ll have to look for other options as islands such as Perhentian, Redang, Tioman will close for the season.
+Lucky for you, we’re listing out some gorgeous islands in Malaysia you can still visit during the monsoon season 😎

 In Penang, other than stuffing yourselves with food, there is so much to see and do.
 Stroll around the fragrant morning markets and inhale the scents and scenes of hawkers preparing breakfast.
 Drop by the museums, galleries, cafés, preserved pre-war houses and shop lots.

-Of course, being an island, you can also head to the beach at Batu Feringghi, laze around on hammocks and watch the sun rise or set while sinking your toes into the sand and water 🏝
+Of course, being an island, you can also head to the beach at Batu Feringghi, laze around on hammocks and watch the sunrise or sunset while sinking your toes into the sand and water 🏝

 Credit: Jakub Michankow on Flickr

-Malaysians’ go-to island getaway comes in the form of Langkawi.
+Langkawi is one of the best islands to visit in Malaysia during the monsoon season.
 With beaches that go on for miles and emerald waters glittering in the sunlight almost all year round, it’s the place to be to get some relaxation.
-It can be laidback or luxurious, adventurous or chill, lively or quiet depending on where you choose to stay!
-The island caters for all kinds of visitors, from backpackers to families to those looking for the finer things in life 😎
+It can be a laidback or luxurious holiday depending on where you choose to stay!

-Go up the cable car at Mount Mat Cinchang and walk along the suspended sky bridge (a 410ft-long curved pedestrian bridge, 2300ft above sea level) to take in the rainforest-carpeted peaks and the surrounding cluster of islands.
-On a clear day you may even see Thailand across the border!
+End your trip by going up the cable car at Mount Mat Cinchang and walking along the suspended sky bridge to take in the rainforest-carpeted peaks and the surrounding cluster of islands.
+On a clear day, you may even see Thailand across the border!

 3. Pangkor Island, Perak